paramastri/DAAF_QUIZ2/README.md

 	}
 }
 ```

+-STRUCT COMPARE-
-We declare a struct comp.
-The variable that defined within the struct comp are boolean operator for node A and node B that will return to distance of A is greater that the distance of B.
+We declare a struct comp which contains boolean operator for node A and so node B that will return to distance of A is greater that the distance of B.

 ```cpp
 struct comp {